davymaish/django-SecuriTree/docs/new application installaton.md

 11. Populate Database

-   \*Note: The database SecuriTree tables as per now are empty.
+   The database SecuriTree tables as per at this step are empty.
 SecuriTree application comes bundled with dummy data in form of JSON files in the SecuriTree/fixtures directory which you can use to populate the database.

    To populate users data run the following commands in the terminal in the project root directory: